deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_20_0.png)

-> 🔼 The figure shows the 32 training towels and 16 unseen testing towels used in the Fold Towels task.
+> 🔼 This figure shows the 32 training towels and 16 testing towels used in the Fold Towels task of the robotic manipulation experiments.
 > <details>
 > <summary>read the caption</summary>
 > Figure 15: Objects for Fold Towels.
 All of our experiments include a total of 32 training towels, as well as 16 unseen testing towels.